Navico: 20th century: Predecessors

-Brand summaries
+Brands

 B&G

 B&G, formerly Brookes and Gatehouse, was founded over 60 years ago and manufactures sailing electronics for cruising and racing yachts.
 B&G systems are used by professional race boats as well as amateur club racers and sailing superyachts.
-The B&G range encompasses chartplotters, navigation equipment, instruments, autopilots and radar, plus tactical racing software and other performance measurement and analysis.
+The B&G range encompasses chart plotters, navigation equipment, instruments, autopilots, and radar, plus tactical racing software and other performance measurement and analysis.